timosalm/scdf-tanzu-observability-sink/README.md

 `tanzu-observability.wavefront-proxy-url` | yes (recommended), if `wavefront-proxy-domain` is not set | http://wavefront-proxy.apps.internal:2878 | The URL of the wavefront proxy  | |

 You can also configure the application via environment variables.
-The configuration property `tanzu-observability.wavefront-proxy-url`corresponds for example to the environment variable `TANZU_OBSERVABILITY_METRIC_NAME`.
+The configuration property `tanzu-observability.metric-name`corresponds for example to the environment variable `TANZU_OBSERVABILITY_METRIC_NAME`.

 ### Spring Cloud Data Flow (on Cloud Foundry)